You know you’re supposed to keep your WordPress system up-to-date, but when was the last time you checked your PHP version?

 Better Hosting With Pressable

 Pressable is where WordPress works best.
 One of the reasons WordPress users love our managed hosting platform is that we take care of the updates.
 You don’t have to worry about outdated PHP versions or old versions of WordPress.
-We ensure your sites stay up-to-date and have the best performance and security.
+We ensure your sites stay up-to-date and have the best performance and security with excellent WordPress hosting features.
 Pick a plan and start building or migrating your site today.

 Jessica serves as the Director of Operations for Pressable and spends her days focused on creating the best managed WordPress hosting experience possible.
 She's been using WordPress since 2008 and has been serving in WordPress-focused roles since 2010.
 When she's not working, you can find her spending time with her family, serving in her community, watching hilarious dog videos online, or brewing a pitcher of iced tea.